joboccara/pipes/README.md

 This library provides output iterators that enrich and complement the ones of the STL, such as `std::back_inserter`.

-All iterators are located in the namespace `fluent`.
+All iterators are located in the namespace `pipes`.

 #`sorted_inserter`